 The château remained in the Connétable family until 1632, when Henri de Montmorency was executed on the orders of Richelieu.
 After his confiscation, Écouen was returned to his sister, Charlotte d'Angoulême.
 In 1696, the Duchesse de Joyeuse, who had no descendants, bequeathed the property to the Condé family, who already owned Chantilly.
 The château remained in their possession until the French Revolution.

-During the Revolution, the château was used as a meeting place, military prison and hospital.
-In 1805, Napoleon established an educational center for the girls of the Legion of Honor.
+During the French Revolution, the château was used as a meeting place, military prison and hospital.
+In 1805, Napoleon established a school for girls of the Legion of Honor.
 In October 1807, after the reconstruction of an eastern wing, the school opened its doors under the direction of Madame Campan.
 Thousands of girls were educated here until 1962.

 Musée national de la Renaissance - Château d'Écouen Address: 95440 Écouen Telephone: 01 34 38 38 50